rscgh/metalearn_rnn/README.md

 This is my first implementation of a neural

+There is also an online implementation on google colab: XXX

 ## Requirements

-The python scripts were written using python 3.7 and pytorch X.X
+The python scripts were written using python 3.7 and pytorch 1.4.0+cpu
 ```sh
 # Pytorch Version: 1.4.0+cpu
 pip install torch numpy scipy